Norwegian Church Aid in Malawi

-Our work in Malawi focuses on three topics: Climate Smart Ecoomic Empowerment; Gender-Based Violence; and Figthing Inequality.
+Our work in Malawi focuses on three topics: Climate Smart Economic Empowerment; Gender-Based Violence; and Figthing Inequality.

 According to the Global Peace Index 2019, Malawi is the third most peaceful country in Africa.
 Since independence in 1964, it has had stable governments, and since 1993, multi-party presidential and parliamentary elections.
 Although peaceful, Malawi remains an extremely poor country with systematic inequality and exclusion.
 The country faces challenges with a significant debt burden, corruption in public institutions and vulnerability to climate change.
 In 2018, the parliament passed a law in favour of the government, challenging the independence of civil society organisations.
 Malawi is ranked as one of the world’s worst countries in terms of gender equality, and roughly one-in-three women experience physical or sexual violence.
 The country faces resistance to promoting zero tolerance of all forms of gender-based violence and accepting women’s sexual reproductive health rights.

-NCA in Malawi strengthens civil society actors and spaces to contribute to an equal, respectful and inclusive society that allows women, men, girls and boys to live healthy, dignified lives and to claim their rights.
-Together with Malawian civil society organisations and other partners, NCA implements long-term development programmes in the following areas:
+NCA DCA JCP Malawi will continue to strengthen civil society actors and spaces to contribute to an equal, respectful, and inclusive society that allows women, men, girls and boys to live healthy, dignified lives and to claim their rights.
+Together with Malawian civil society organisations and other partners, the Joint Country Strategy 2021-2024 addresses the following long-term development programmes:

 · Gender-Based Violence (GBV)

 · Fighting Inequality (FI)

 · Climate Smart Economic Empowerment (CSEE)